For BP, car chargers to overtake pumps in profitability race - NewsBreak

 London-based BP plans to grow its EV charging business in the coming years to 70,000 charging points by 2030 from 11,000 now.

-Like rivals including Royal Dutch Shell, BP’s retail business, which includes fuel sales and convenience stores, is highly profitable and central in its energy transition strategy.
+Like rivals including Royal Dutch Shell (RDSa.L), BP's retail business, which includes fuel sales and convenience stores, is highly profitable and central in its energy transition strategy.

 "Overall, we see a huge opportunity in fast charging for consumers and businesses, as well as fleet services more generally - that's where we see the growth, and where we see the margins," Delaney said.